ItzPAX/VEHDetector/README.md

 # VEHDetector
+Hookless VEH Detector\\
+Grabs the address of the VEH aswell, so can also be used to detour/hijack an existing VEH\\
-Hookless VEH Detector most structs are pulled directly from ReactOS
+most structs are pulled directly from ReactOS\\